This accessibility statement applies to the Bosworth Battlefield website.

 Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact:
+If you need information on this website in a different format like accessible, large print, easy read, audio recording or braille, please contact:

 - Email – firstname.lastname@example.org